cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 - [How to use the installed package](#how-to-use-the-installed-package)
 - [Summary](#summary)

-We talked about [CMake](cmake.md) before, why we use it, what it is and how to create various libraries and binaries using it.
+We talked about [CMake](cmake.md) before, why we use it, what it is and how to configure it to build various libraries and binaries.
 However, until now we targeted the development of a single project.
 If we want to develop multiple interdependent projects or make our CMake project reusable by others what we know so far is not enough.

 One way of doing this within the CMake world is to `install` a project and find it using the `find_package` command from another CMake project.

-As an example, some `dependent_project` might have an executable `print_hello` that uses a library from another `core_project`:
+As an example, some `dependent_project` might have an executable `print_hello`, implemented in a `print_hello.cpp` file that uses a library from another `core_project` by including its header and calling a function `core_project::PrintHello()` from it:

 `dependent_project/print_hello.cpp`